 There are a lot of reasons why a mental health issue can develop.
 If you struggle with one, then you already know it can feel like a complex problem.
 There are biological components, emotional components, and genetic components, meaning some

 If several family members have a certain mental health issue, for example, it might explain some of the problems you've been dealing with.
 "Several mental illnesses have at least some genetic component," Ravi N. Shah, MD, assistant professor of psychiatry at Columbia University Medical Center, tells Bustle.
 "Remember that the vast majority of mental illnesses are not strictly heritable by a single gene.
 Rather, they are more similar to a complex trait such as height or intelligence.
 That means that broadly speaking, a family history of mental illness

 In fact, science isn't really sure as to the cause of most mental illnesses.
 As Shah says, "The exact cause of most mental illnesses is not known, but genetic and environmental factors interact to increase (or decrease) the risk of mental illness for any particular individual."
 It's the whole "nature versus nurture" thing.

 author Dr. Patricia A. Farrell, PhD tells Bustle.
 "Each person requires a thorough evaluation that results in a treatment plan."
 So if any of the issues listed below sound familiar, or there's a history of them in your family, don't be afraid to reach out for help.
 Here are 10 mental health issues that are more likely to run in families.
 1 Schizophrenia

 mental illness marked by delusions, emotionlessness, and "thinking problems," among other things.
 And it comes with a pretty high genetic risk.
 "For example, the lifetime chance of developing schizophrenia is about one percent for the general population.
 The likelihood jumps to 45 percent if both of the person’s biological parents also have schizophrenia," Dr. Bryan Bruno, medical director at Mid City TMS.
 But of course, those odds aren't a definite guarantee.
 If your family has a history of schizophrenia and you are wondering if you also have this mental illness, consulting with your doctor is the best way to find out and discuss next steps.
 2 Anxiety Disorders

 As with schizophrenia, Farrell says anxiety disorders run in families by virtue of genetic inheritance.
 Some symptoms of anxiety disorders include high stress, feeling socially isolated, or having poor self esteem, Farrell says.
 Although not the case for everyone, "[a] predisposition to self-medicate to help with this disorder may lead to substance abuse."
 If you are struggling with anxiety, always talk with a loved one or therapist to

 Makin Wellness, tells Bustle.
 "There are two major reasons why [someone may develop depression]: they are genetically predisposed and also observe [and] model their parents' behaviors.
 If they see that their mom tends to sleep a lot and is withdrawn, they are more likely to do the same as well."
 If you know depression runs in the family, and you are starting to exhibit similar habits to your relatives, talking with a loved one or psychologist may help you to better handle this mental health issue.
+4 Bipolar Disorder

 Mood disorders, like bipolar disorder, can also be genetic.
 "People with a first degree relative with either depression or bipolar disorder have a higher risk," says Shah.

 when both biological parents have the disorder.
 Although this doesn't guarantee a diagnosis, speak with a doctor or someone you trust if you believe you may also have bipolar disorder.

-As with other anxiety disorders, Obsessive-Compulsive Disorder (OCD)
+5 Obsessive-Compulsive Disorder (OCD)

 Racine R. Henry, PhD, tells Bustle.
 "OCD is when a person has verbal/behavioral repetitions that are beyond their control and causes discomfort in their daily functioning.
 Similar to depression and anxiety, a child can have a parent with OCD and either adopt the same behaviors or purposely do the opposite out of defiance.
 It can be triggered by trauma but does not have the same genetic basis as ... bipolar disorder."

 That said, more research needs to be done.
 "There has been a gene found to be linked to OCD but it is not a clear cause and effect," says Henry.
 "It’s a mixture of factors including genes, environment, and physiology."

 6 Attention Deficit Hyperactivity Disorder (ADHD)

 Adulthood ADHD ... has similar symptoms as ADHD (which is only used for children) but it is diagnosed later in life, which could mean that it is a learned behavior/coping mechanism," Henry says.
 If you are having difficulty concentrating, and believe it may be ADHD, speaking with your doctor about how to alleviate your symptoms may be the best way to move forward.
 7 Eating Disorders

-If you're struggling with an eating disorder, it might be due to the fact they run in your family.
+struggling with an eating disorder, it might be due to the fact they run in your family.
 In a study conducted by the Eating Recovery Center, Dr. Michael Lutter estimated that the risk of developing an eating disorder is over 50 percent genetic.
 So if your mom or dad had one, it may explain why.

 recover from an eating disorder, so — even though it's super difficult — you should never feel hopeless, or like you can't reach out for help.
 8 Postpartum Depression

 struggled with postpartum depression after giving birth, there's a chance it may be a problem for you, too.
 "I see a large number of women who experience depression, bipolar, anxiety, or OCD during or after pregnancy, and when they do some digging into their family history, they determined several of their female relatives struggled, too," Crystal Clancy, MA, LMFT, owner of Iris Reproductive Mental Health tells Bustle.